An Empirical Investigation of Pre-Trained Deep Learning Model Reuse in the Scientific Process

 \section{Conclusion}

 To our knowledge, this work presents the first empirical study of pre-trained deep learning model (PTM) reuse patterns within the natural sciences.
 By examining how scientists reuse PTMs and report how they reused them, we characterize the impact that PTM reuse patterns have made on the scientific process.
-Our findings highlight the increasing adoption of PTM reuse to enable data-driven scientific discoveries, the overwhelming usage of the~\onePTMReusePatternLower reuse pattern to enable PTM reuse, and that the primary integration of PTMs within the scientific process has occurred within the~\topImpactOne stage.
+Our findings highlight the increasing adoption of PTM reuse, the dominance of the~\onePTMReusePatternLower reuse pattern, and the primary use-case of PTMs within the scientific process --- in the~\topImpactOne stage.
 Collectively, these findings highlight a maturing pattern of PTM integration within the natural sciences characterized by adaptation focused reuse and downstream evaluative application.